mehdiHadji/rasabottest/data/nlu.md

 - thank you bye
 - um okay thank you good bye

-## intent:chitchat
-- can you share your boss with me?
-- i want to get to know your owner
-- i want to know the company which designed you
-- i want to know the company which generated you
-- i want to know the company which invented you
-- i want to know who invented you
-- May I ask who invented you?
-- please tell me the company who created you
-- please tell me who created you
-- tell me more about your creators
-- tell me more about your founders
-- Ahoy matey how are you?
-- are you alright
-- are you having a good day
-- Are you ok?
-- are you okay
-- Do you feel good?
-- how are things going
-- how are things with you?
-- How are things?
-- how are you
-- how are you doing
-- how are you doing this morning
-- how are you feeling
-- how are you today
-- How are you?
-- How is the weather today?
-- What's the weather like?
-- How is the weather?
-- What is the weather at your place?
-- Do you have good weather?
-- Is it raining?
-- What's it like out there?
-- Is it hot or cold?
-- Beautiful day, isn't it?
-- What's the weather forecast?
-- Is it quite breezy outside?

 ## intent:stop
 - ok then you cant help me
 - that was shit, you're not helping